 Green Start and Finish Line Paint.
-This will be the third year we will be using eco-friendly paint on the road at the start of the race and on the grass at the finish line.
+This will be the sixth year we will be using eco-friendly paint on the road at the start of the race and on the grass at the finish line.
 The paint is free of volatile organic compounds that can contaminate the environment.

 Social Responsibility.
 The race’s commitment to sustainability includes socially responsible initiatives as well as environmental practices.
 This year’s official charity is Let's Go!, a nationally recognized childhood obesity prevention program implemented throughout Maine and in a few communities in neighboring states.
 We encourage race participants to join us in supporting the good work of this organization.